Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 if you look into error message, you can verify what error is, where you could resolution about the avoe error(ImportError: libcusolver.so.8.0: cannot open shared object file: No such file or directory

-as you saw a line which is "See https://www.tensorflow.org/install/install_sources#common_installation_problems"
+As you saw a line which is "See https://www.tensorflow.org/install/install_sources#common_installation_problems"

 If you access [the above link](https://www.tensorflow.org/install/install_sources#common_installation_problems), you got the following :